Unico: The Fantastic Adventures of Unico

 The first movie, titled The Fantastic Adventures of Unico in English and simply Unico in Japan, was released in Japanese theaters on March 14, 1981, in Mexico on Canal de las Estrellas on September 27, 1982, and direct-to-video in the United States by RCA Columbia Pictures Home Video on May 12, 1983.
 This musical film, narrated by singer–songwriter Iruka, directed by Toshio Hirata, and written by Masaki Tsuji, with animation by Yoshiaki Kawajiri, adapts the chapters "Unico and Solitude" and "The Cat on the Broomstick".

-Unico gets sent into a place out of sight from the gods, leaving him all alone.
+Unico (voiced by Katsue Miwa) gets sent into a place out of sight from the gods, leaving him all alone.
 He discovers the Demon of Solitude inside a temple, and angered by his presence, destroys the temple, revealing his son and successor, Beezle (voiced by Junko Hori).
 He takes advantage of his friendship with Unico, taking his horn and playing dangerous games, eventually leading to Unico falling into the sea.
 Beezle realizes how lonely he is and risks his life to save Unico, returning his horn and turning him into a mighty winged unicorn that takes them to dry land.
 As a symbol of friendship Unico grants Beezle with a horn of his own, before being whisked away to a forest.